cleverscent/CS224N/A3/README.md

 ## 1. Machine Learning & Neural Networks
 - All answers are posted on the pdf file.
 ## 2. Neural Transition-Based Dependency Parsing
-- Codes are uploaded :)
+- Codes are uploaded.
+Some answers are posted on the pdf file.
+Please check :)